PowChow/datacamp_catDecisionTree/chapter1.md

 --- type:NormalExercise lang:python xp:100 skills:2 key:cbb6428a5f
 ## Encode Categorical Variables

-Converting categories in text to numbers means that categories are encoded as unique integers.
-For example, `gender` in any dataset may have the values ['male', 'female', 'nontraditional'], which may be encoded as [0, 1, 2].
+Converting categories from text to numbers means that unqiue strings are encoded into unique integers.
+For example, `gender` may have the values ['male', 'female', 'nontraditional'] and can be encoded as [0, 1, 2].

-Since the question being asked here requires knowledge of `customer_rating` categories, this column will become the target values for the Decision Tree Model.
+Since the car broker wants to know which car features influence the `customer_rating` category, this column becomes the target values for the model.

 *** =instructions
+- Print the output of `cars['customer_rating'].unique()`.
+Then use these values to explicitly `map` strings to unique numbers with a dictionary.
-Write a function operator to convert the `customer_rating` column to encoded numerical values.
+- Write a function that converts strings in the `customer_rating` column to unique numerical values.
 We will use the output of your function operator as the target value for our decision tree.
+Use python's built-in `map` function.

 *** =hint
-- Use the output of`cars['customer_rating'].unique()` to explicitly `map` categories to unique numbers.
-- Use `map` operater and dictionary to tie each category to number rangning from 0 to 3.
+- Use the `map` function and dictionary of `string:int` to convert each category from string to integer.
-- What is the syntax for map? df.columns_name.map({'category_1': 0, 'category_2':1 })
+- The correct syntax for `map` is `df.columns_name.map({'category_1': 0, 'category_2':1 })`.
+Substitute values that are relevant for your function.

 *** =pre_exercise_code
 ```{python}